 One clarification before I begin.
 Different names are used to describe family of similar products.
 Although they differ in few details, they all usually refer to same product.
 Those names include: power rack, squat stand, power cage, squat cage, etc.

 How much the squat rack costs?
 Most often talked about aspect today is the price.
 No wonder with this present economy downturn.
-Therefore, I’ll do my best to reconcile the quality and wallet depth.
+Therefore, you can build one at home using our step-by step guide.
+But if you are willing to spend the extra money here are the things you need to know.

 Heavy duty frames are imperative when it comes to strong and reliable training.
 Construction should be well balances and heavy to allow secure and safe workout.
 Usually good ones are counterbalanced at the bottom.